Signs of Sleeping Pill Abuse

 The immediate dangers of sleeping pills range from minor fatigue to coma.
 Some of these side effects can even lead to deadly overdoses, casting light on the true dangers of sleeping pills.

-Common symptoms of sleeping pill abuse include:
+Common symptoms and side-effects of sleeping pill abuse include:

 - Dry mouth